When blood glucose levels (also called blood sugar levels) are too high, it's called

 have blood sugar levels high enough to damage the body without even realizing it.

-The HbA1c test can
+The HbA1c test can show

-person may not have had obvious symptoms.
+may not have had obvious symptoms.

 If you find that your child is having a lot of high blood sugar levels, the diabetes